Mateio/jbossas7-liferay-quickstart/README.md

 Add DB Web Console to your application
 --------------------------------------
           rhc cartridge add -a $Your-App-Name -c phpmyadmin-3.4 (optional) note : there is no Postgresql web console yet available on openshift.com.
-Use ssh tunneling to administer the DB remotely
+	         You may use ssh tunneling to administer the DB remotely

 Application Info
 ----------------